A NEW COMMUNITY GREENHOUSE

 The old greenhouse had to be demolished in early 2013 as it was unsafe.
-For the past 10 years it was used by Dartmouth in Bloom to cultivate plants for the benefit of the town and to house the plants of local residents who were in hospital or on holiday.
+For the past 10 years it had been used by Dartmouth in Bloom to cultivate plants for the benefit of the town and to house the plants of local residents who were in hospital or on holiday.

-We used a temporary greenhouse of scaffolding and plastic sheeting to raise lots of plants last summer, and until recently to store plants over the winter.
+We used a temporary greenhouse of scaffolding and plastic sheeting to raise lots of plants in 2013, and to store plants over the winter.

 The vine survived the changes and produced a good crop of grapes.

-The recent storms and the cost of scaffolding meant that the temporary greenhouse has had to be taken down.
+The storms of 2013 and the cost of scaffolding meant that the temporary greenhouse had to be taken down.
 In 2014 we managed to plant baskets and troughs by storing plants in a nearby nursery.
 The Brownies help us plant them up each year.